coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 sudo fail2ban-client status
 ```

-If you have come so far.
-Congratulations.
+If you have come this far, congratulations!
 You have secured your server.
 Now it's ready to deploy your `webApp`.
 Enter `exit` to end the session.

 ```
 exit